yellowbean/absbox-doc/docs/source/modeling.rst

     * bondDueInt [String] -> sum of bond interest due
     * feeDue [String] -> sum of fee due

+Or `formula` can be an arithmetic calculation on itselfies.

 * Combination
     * factor <Formula> <Number> -> multiply <Number> to a formula
     * Max <Formula> <Formula> -> get the higher value